 Tesla Model S vs Tesla Model 3: Price

 This is the big one.
 It’s the main reason why the Model 3 could well cannibalize Model S sales and why Elon Musk might just want it to.
-The Model S starts at $66,000 for the relatively feeble 60 and runs all the way up to $134,500 for the almighty P100D.
+The Model S starts at $69,500 for the 75 model and runs all the way up to $134,500 for the almighty P100D.
 That’s a serious range that means the car is dangerously close to a model line-up on its own.

-Model 3 could easily be the Model S P60D's executioner
+Model 3 could easily be the Model S 75's executioner

 That’s a puzzle that Musk and his men are going to have to crack.
 Loading up the S with features seems the way to go.